akveo/nebular/docs/articles/security-acl-configuration.md

 ## Usage

 Finally, we can move on to the part where we start using the ACL.
 Let's assume that we have that `Post Comment` button, that should only be shown to authenticated users (with a role `user`).
 So we need to hide the button for guests.
 In your `comment-form.component.ts`, import the `NbAuthorizationChecker` service.
-It provides you with one method `isGranted`, which returns an `Observable<boolean>` of the ACL check result:
+It provides you with a method `isGranted`, which returns an `Observable<boolean>` of the ACL check result:

 ```typescript
 import { Component } from '@angular/core';